678 VINTAGE CAMERAS

 Picture

 1992.
 Barcelona.
 Change is in the air.
 For three decades, challengers had risen and been vanquished.
 But now, for the first time, the adversary would gain the advantage.
 And Nikon F-series cameras would never be the same.
-From now on, instead of setting the pace, Nikon would be chasing, always keeping an eye on and trying to keep up with the new market leader.
+For the next 25 years, instead of setting the pace, Nikon would be chasing, always keeping an eye on and trying to keep up with the new market leader.
 But how did it come to this?
 And what makes the F4 such a milestone camera in SLR history?

 Read More